Juan dela Cruz: Usage

 Activists often portray Juan dela Cruz as a victim of American imperialism, especially since many editorial cartoons of the American period often depicted him alongside Uncle Sam either as a "Little Brown Brother" or as an Asian Partner.
 In modern times, he is shown independently as a venue for the common Filipino's commentary on governmental and social issues.

 The term, sometimes shortened to "Juan", also refers to the collective Filipino psyche.

 The name (Spanish for "John of the Cross") is often used as a placeholder name for an anonymous individual, roughly the equivalent of the American John Doe.
-The feminine placeholder is usually María dela Cruz, which like Juan is a common first name among Filipino women, though Juana dela Cruz is currently gaining popularity in Philippine television.
+The feminine placeholder is usually María dela Cruz, which like Juan is a common first name among Filipino women, though Juana dela Cruz is currently gaining popularity in Philippine television and especially in political campaigns by President Bongbong Marcos.

+A popular Filipino hard rock band active in the 1970s took its name from the character.